Sharpness-Aware Data Poisoning Attack: Experiment

 \textbf{Performance comparison.} In Table~\ref{tab:result_untarget}, we report the accuracy of the re-trained model on the clean test dataset of CIFAR10 and CIFAR100, so a lower value indicates better attack performance.
-From the result, we can see that our proposed method can improve the poisoning effect for both Error-Min and Error-Max.
+From the result \ourmodel can improve the poisoning effect for both Error-Min and Error-Max under all settings.
 For example, when incorporating \ourmodel to Error-Min, Error-Min+\ourmodel has a clear advantage, by reducing the accuracy to around 10\% when the poisoning ratio is $100\%$ in the CIFAR10 dataset.
 In other settings, Error-Min+\ourmodel can also manage to achieve a 2-4\% accuracy reduction compared to Error-Min.
-Similarly, Error-Max+\ourmodel is also demonstrated to have a consistent improve over Error-Max.
-Admittedly, our method is slightly worse when compared with Autoregressive Perturbations~\citep{sandoval2022autoregressive}.
-This is because Autoregressive perturbations create ``autoregressive'' perturbations targeted on the vulnerability of CNNs.
-However, this property prevents its application to other DNN architectures beyond CNNs, so we exclude it in Table~\ref{tab:result_untarget} when we report the best performance.
+Similarly, Error-Max+\ourmodel is also demonstrated to have a consistent improvement over Error-Max.
+In addition, incorporating our strategy can boost Error-Max and Error-Min to achieve comparable performance with Autoregressive Perturbation which specifically targets on the vulnerability of CNNs.

-\textbf{Visualization of loss landscape}.
-We provide visualizations to illustrate that our method can successfully manipulate the loss landscape of the re-trained models.
-In Figure~\ref{fig:landscape}, we use the un-targeted attacks as an example and plot the landscape of training loss (the loss on the poisoned training set) of the models which are re-trained on the poisoning set via Error-Min and Error-Min+\ourmodel respectively.
-From these plots, we can see that the re-trained model obtained from Error-Min+\ourmodel has a flatter loss landscape, which suggests that the poisoning effect of Error-Min+\ourmodel tends to be more stable during re-training.
-We also provide visualization of targeted and backdoor attacks in Appendix.\ref{app:exp}.